dmbarbour/glas/docs/GlasNamespaces.md

 We can compose translations sequentially, where one translation is followed by another.
 It can be useful for performance to compose translations instead of applying multiple sequential translations to Exprs, especially when the Exprs are large or when the composed translation is applied to many Exprs.
 Of course, composition of translations also has a cost, so there are some heuristic decisions involved.

-To clarify, by composition of translations, I mean to compose the 'TLMap' type, producing a new TLMap.
+To clarify, by composition of translations, I mean to compose the 'TL' type, producing a new TL.

         (mv:MVA, ln:LNA) fby (mv:MVB, ln:LNB) => (mv:MVAB, ln:LNAB)

-The 'mv' and 'ln' components of a TLMap can be composed independently.
+The 'mv' and 'ln' components of a TL can be composed independently.
 The basic approach for 'A fby B' is to extend implicit suffixes on both sides of A so the output for A matches input for B, then apply B's rules to the RHS of of the modified A, using the longest matching prefix in B in each case.

         { "bar" => "fo" } fby { "f" => "xy", "foo" => "z"  }                    # start